THE SOUL WINNER

 Our lifestyles and personal character is that which gives value and weight to our speech.
 We all know people who say honourable things yet they do not live honourable.
 The reason is that their life, as others see it, fails to give evidence.
 It goes without saying that inconsistency in the life and conduct annuls, the best and wisest instruction.
 We must not only point out the right way to those who sit before us to be taught and guided, but must ourselves walk in the same way.
 Consequently, there must be seven qualifications possessed by those who win souls for Christ.
 These qualification are: (1) holiness of character, (2) full surrender, (3) spiritual experience with God, (4) daily consecration, (5) humility, (6) living faith, (7) unction of the Holy Spirit.
 Thus, it is very important for us (each one) to examine ourselves as a soul winner and ask: Do I possess holiness of character ?
 Am I fully surrendered?
 Do I have a vital spiritual experience?
 Do I make a daily consecration?
 Am I truly humble?
 Do I possess a living faith that will draw others to Jesus?
 Do I have the unction of the Spirit?
 We must live the truth we say to others; through: (1) knowledge, (2) sincerity – (3) Earnestness, (4) Love, (5) Tenderness, (6) Wisdom, and (7) Understanding.
 We must examine ourselves and ask: Do I have an accurate knowledge of the truth?
 Am I truly sincere?
 Am I deeply in earnest?
 Do I have a love for souls?
 Do I have a tender heart?
 Do I impart wisdom and understanding when dealing with people?
 The Lord Himself teach us what we ought to be and do as successful soul winners.

-Jesus came in the flesh to bring the life of God down close enough to us for us to see it, and we in turn are to bring down in our own lives the life of Christ, close to those whom we would help, so that they also will follow Christ.
+Jesus came in the flesh to bring the life of God close enough to us for us to see it, and we in turn are to show in our own lives the life of Christ, close to those whom we would help, so that they also will follow Christ.

 Those who represent Jesus should be so blameless in their character that they need not fear men’s eyes.
 No one can ever teach more of Jesus than he knows through personal relationship with Jesus.
 All efforts, therefore, to guide others further into spiritual life than we have gone ourselves, are futile.